AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Click the selected prompt.

-Open the selected response.
+Open the selected answer.

 In this view you can see, among other things: